AdobeDocs/analytics.en/help/analyze/reports-analytics/getting-started.md

 ## Log in to Reports and Analytics

-Before accessing the interface, work with your Account Manager or Adobe Customer Care to set up your company's account.
+Before accessing the interface, work with your Adobe Account Team or Customer Care to set up your company's account.

 ## Log in using the Experience Cloud